 Just like wardrobe assistants, you might be employed by an entertainment or production company, or a theatre.

 A degree in costume design or a related subject may be preferred or required by employers, but this isn’t the case across the board.
 You can enter this career without specific qualifications.

 A perfect outfit isn’t complete without the hair and makeup to match.
 You’ll be working hard behind the scenes to create a look that matches the vision of the brand – and to ensure that the models look exactly as planned (often at the very last minute).

-You’ll oversee a fashion house’s studio, coordinating the pattern cutters, machinists and garment technologists.
+You’ll work for a fashion house and oversee its studio, coordinating the pattern cutters, machinists and garment technologists.
 You will ensure that the work is progressing as planned, the deadlines are met, the budget is stuck to and patterns are made to the right standard.

 Every fashion retailer with physical stores needs managers.
 You may well start off as a sales assistant and work your way up to management.
 Working on the shop floor, you’ll ensure the store is run successfully – both in terms of excellent customer service and financial performance.